Python Turtle - Lesson 3

 21# my_ttl.left(360 / sides)

-• the # at the beginning of lines 19 to 21 turns the code into comments, which means Python will ignore them.
-This practice is called commenting out code.
-It can be useful for debugging.
+• the # at the start of lines 19 to 21 turns those lines into comments, so Python ignores them.
+This is called commenting out code and is useful when testing or fixing your program

-• Modify the code so that your turtle moves to all the points in the coordinates diagram above.
+Change the code so your turtle moves to all the points shown in the coordinate diagram above.

 Change lesson_3_pt_2.py so that it looks like same as below.